riinuots/advent2020/README.md

 Previous year: https://github.com/riinuots/advent2019

+# Day 7

+Was able to use `library(igraph)` for the first one, but had to write a loop for Part II.

 # Day 6

 This was a nice data sciency day again.
 As usual, wrangling your data into the right format is half the battle.
 I wrangled the input into a tidy format with my usual best friends: `separate()` and `separate_rows()`.
 It helped that the format was very similar to Day 4.